toTOEro/Team_Profile_Generator/readme.md

   ## Description

   This profile generator generates a webpage to display my team's basic information in order to have quick access to emails and GitHub profiles.
+This program uses inquirer to query the user in the terminal for information regarding the team.
+Afterwards, that information is inserted directly into HTML code to eventually be output into an HTML file that presents the team.

   ## Table of Contents